Halceyon/open-telemetry-trace-listener/README.md

-# Open Telemetry Trace Listener
+# OpenTelemetry Trace Listener

-This project is a trace listener for Open Telemetry, a set of APIs and libraries used for distributed tracing and observability in applications.
-The trace listener allows you to capture and send trace data to various backends for analysis and monitoring using your existing System.Diagnostics traces and logs.
+This repository provides a trace listener for OpenTelemetry, a set of APIs and libraries used to achieve distributed tracing and observability within applications.
+The trace listener enables you to capture and transmit trace data from `System.Diagnostics` traces and logs to various backends for analysis and monitoring.

 ## Installation

-To use the Open Telemetry Trace Listener in your .NET Framework project, you can install it via NuGet.
-Simply run the following command in the NuGet Package Manager Console:
+To integrate the OpenTelemetry Trace Listener into your .NET Framework project, install the package via NuGet by running the following command in the NuGet Package Manager Console:

 ```powershell
 Install-Package OpenTelemetry.TraceListener